Top Six Resources for Nonprofits

 Nurturing Volunteer Leaders

 A solid corps of volunteer leaders can make a big difference in helping your nonprofit achieve its mission.
-HandsOn Network’s Volunteers as Leaders guidebook is designed to help your organization establish the processes needed to develop a strong volunteer leader program.
+Points of Light's Volunteers as Leaders guidebook is designed to help your organization establish the processes needed to develop a strong volunteer leader program.

 This guide outlines various stages of program evolution, from development to volunteer leader recruitment, training and support.
 Equipped with user-friendly questions, tools for brainstorming and suggestions, Volunteers as Leaders provides pointers and resources you can adjust to meet the needs of your nonprofit.